Advanced Honors Trip

 |Summer||February 25||early June||late June||Budget|

 - Credit Type

 - UA Direct Credit

 - UA Faculty-led

-The Advanced Honors Trip is open to all honors students, but may be especially interesting to students in the STEM fields.
-Students will study culture through the lens of science and engineering.
-You will travel and experience new cities and two different countries, exploring ideas about the relationship of art to engineering, and science to literature and music.
+The Advanced Honors Trip is open to Advanced Students (sophomore status through senior status), but may be especially interesting to students who are interested in Spanish, anthropology, and South American culture.
+Students will study culture through the lens of language and anthropology.
+You will travel and experience new cities and visit three different countries, exploring ideas about the relationship of art to various fields.
 You will earn six units of humanities general education credit at no cost; summer tuition is included as part of the trip.

 All students will earn 6 units by participating in this program.

 HNRS 208: Advanced Critical Thinking and Writing for Honors Students

 These courses fulfill general education requirements.
 HNRS 160D is a Tier One TRAD course, and HNRS 208 is a Tier Two Humanities course.
 In some cases, other course numbers can be substituted.